s-heiden/gists/markdown/calisthenics-conventions.md

 ## Workout Structure

-Since it has proven both simple and effective, workouts are structured as circuit, with two minutes available for one set.
+Since it has proven simple and effective, workouts are structured as circuit.

+As a rule, a time span of 2 minutes is allowed for each individual set.

+### Special Case Unilateral Exercises

+By definition, unilateral exercises such as the [Pistol Squat](https://exrx.net/WeightExercises/Quadriceps/BWSingleLegSquat) or the [Kettlebell Press](https://exrx.net/WeightExercises/Kettlebell/KBPress) can be divided into a left hand version as well as a right hand version.
+During training both versions are understood as forming a unit.

+As a rule, all repetitions of this unit are executed within one set.
+This can be achieved in two ways:

+- alternatingly: one repetition of the left hand version, one repetition of the right hand version, and so on
+- sequentially: all repetitions of the left hand version followed by all repetitions of the right hand version

-Unilateral exercises such as the Pistol Squat or the Kettlebell Press are understood as one set.
-This means, both sides are carried out within one two minute time span.
-The amount of repetitions of the side with the smaller number of repetitions is logged.
+As a consequence, all repetitions of both versions are carried out within one two minute time span.
+You will notice that the pairing of the two versions to a unit doubles the total number of repetitions within one set.
+To counteract this, an additional 2 minute span of rest is allowed if 7.5 repetitions per set (ie. half the upper limit of the repetition range) are exceeded.

+In every case, the amount of repetitions of the side with the smaller number of repetitions is logged.

 ## The Microcycle